-Appendix B: Changes to CBO's Projections of the 75-Year Actuarial Balance Since Last Year
+Appendix C: Changes to CBO's Projections of the 75-Year Actuarial Balance Since Last Year

-The Congressional Budget Office's current projections of Social Security's 75-year actuarial deficit are similar to last year's projections.
-CBO projects that over the next 75 years, if current laws remained in place, the program's actuarial deficit would be 1.7 percent of gross domestic product (GDP), or 4.9 percent of taxable payroll-the same amount that CBO estimated last year.
+The Congressional Budget Office's current projections of Social Security's 75-year actuarial deficit are slightly higher than last year's projections.
+CBO projects that over the next 75 years, if current laws remained in place, the program's actuarial deficit would be 1.7 percent of gross domestic product (GDP)-approximately the same amount that CBO estimated last year-or 5.1 percent of taxable payroll-which is higher than last year's estimate of 4.9 percent.1

-The current projections of the actuarial deficit reflect several developments since last year, some of which increased the projected 75-year actuarial deficit and some of which decreased it.
-The effects from both sides offset each other.
+The current projections of the actuarial deficit reflect several developments since last year.
+Some factors made the actuarial deficit larger:

-Several factors increased the actuarial deficit: